cypnk/CAPTCHA/README.md

 # CAPTCHA
-Simple, client-side, CAPTCHA
+Simple, client-side, CAPTCHA generator

-This is a small snippet of JavaScript which generates a CAPTCHA image in a \<canvas\> HTML element, and uses the Crypto API, which is now widely available in most modern browsers.
+This is a small snippet of JavaScript which generates a [CAPTCHA](https://en.wikipedia.org/wiki/CAPTCHA) image in a \<canvas\> HTML element using the Crypto API, which is now widely available in most modern browsers.

 This is intended to be a minor speed-bump against some bots.